-Booking a holiday during these COVID times inevitably requires paying attention to border rules and entry requirements.
+Booking a holiday during these COVID and changing visa times inevitably requires paying attention to border rules and entry requirements.
+If you find out if you are eligible to travel before you go back or visit the UK, you can ensure to enter the island seamlessly.
 Mostly those of the destination country you intend to travel to.

 But it’s also important to remember that there are rules on getting back into your own country.
 UK citizens returning from a holiday abroad are subject to the same rules as international visitors.

 As far as COVID is concerned, you need to know what is required of you in terms of testing, vaccination certificates, health declaration forms etc when travelling in both directions.
 What complicates matters further for UK residents is that there are different rules in place for England, Wales, Scotland and Northern Ireland.

 The rules for England, for example, have recently changed.
 The government says the changes are intended to make travel into England a little easier.
 There is, however, still a lot you need to know.
 Here are answers to some of the key questions you might have.

 What are the rules on returning to England if I am fully vaccinated?